During this lockdown, the Neem Tree will be keeping our clinics open and will continue to support all of our patients with their dental needs.

 Can I go back to my dentist now?

 Returning to your dentist is now purely a personal decision.
-Now lockdown rules have been eased many businesses are beginning to reopen, including dental practices.
 We have put many hygiene protocols in place to ensure that all of our patients and staff feel safe when returning back to the clinic.

 Call us before you book in for an appointment, we will be happy to talk about all the safety precautions we have put in place and how they will affect you.
 This may help put your mind at ease before coming in for an appointment.
 If you are still unsure about coming into the clinic but need an appointment, we have virtual appointments available.